Johannis [Hull] / Hill / Harris

 Johannis was born about 1442, the son of Henricus [Harris] / [Hull] / Hill and Sionett ap Howell.
 The place is not known.

 He had two marriages/partners.
 His first wife was Jocosa Acton, who he married in ABT 1461.
 The place has not been found.
-Their two known children were John (c1462-?) and Thomas (c1463-?).
+Their three known children were John (c1462-?), Thomas (c1463-?) and Robert (c1465-?).

 His second wife was Marion, who he married in ABT 1462.
 The place has not been found.
 Their three known children were Martha (c1463-?), Adoly (c1464-?) and Johna (c1465-?).